This post may contain affiliate links. Please read our disclosure policy.

 HOW LONG WILL FETA TOMATO SOUP LAST IN THE FRIDGE?

 Stored correctly in an airtight container, your feta tomato soup should remain delicious for up to 4 days.

 Yes, you can, but if you plan on freezing this, leave out the orzo until you reheat it.!
 Allow the soup to cool thoroughly before transferring it into freezer-friendly containers or bags.
 Leave a small gap at the top for the soup to expand when frozen.
 You can store the soup for up to 2 months in the freezer.
 To reheat, it’s advisable to defrost the soup in the fridge overnight before heating it on the stovetop.

 Frequently asked questions

-Because this soup contain orzo pasta, it’s best to enjoy it fairly soon after it’s made, other wise the orzo can overcook and become very soggy.
+Because this soup contains orzo pasta, it’s best to enjoy it fairly soon after it’s made, otherwise the orzo can overcook and become very soggy.

 If you want to make this ahead of time, you can make the whole recipe up to the point of adding in the pasta, then let it cool and store it.
 It will keep well for 4 to 5 days in the fridge.
 Reheat the soup to a simmer and add in the orzo to cook it before serving.

 No problem!
 Just add a bit of vegetable broth or water and stir it in until you reach your preferred consistency.

 Certainly!
 You can either leave it out entirely or substitute with grains like quinoa or rice.